What Is Application Lifecycle Management?

 You’ll know how many requirements have been met — and how many remain.
 You’ll know how far along your product development (or sprint) is and what has been tested.
 And that helps you keep up-to-date if or when things change.

 The best way to approach ALM is to use an effective ALM tool.
+With a better application lifecycle management tool, teams can have visibility into development status.
+They also have a single source of truth providing any relevant context they need to make the right decisions quickly.
 Find out how solutions designed to cover the entire application lifecycle will help you deliver quality software faster.